-Ask your solicitor about their experience in investigating and handling clinical negligence claims, especially if they've had any similar claims to your own case.
+Ask your solicitor about their experience in clinical negligence claims, and if they have had any similar claims to yours.

-Your solicitor will seek an opinion from an independent medical expert to establish whether or not there is a potential claim for negligence.
-The expert will base their opinion on your medical records, your own statement about what happened and any other documentation that supports your case.
-If the medical expert supports your case the solicitor will go ahead with the claim.
+Your solicitor will ask if an independent medical expert agrees there has been clinical negligence.
+The expert will look at your medical records, your statement about what happened and anything else that supports your case.
+If the medical expert agrees, the solicitor will go ahead with the claim.

 Making a claim

 Your solicitor then writes a letter about your claim to your hospital or doctor.
-They have three months in which to carry out an investigation and reply to the allegations of negligence.
+They have four months to investigate and reply to the allegations of negligence.
 They may accept or deny responsibility.
-If they don’t accept responsibility you may need to go to court.
+If they don’t accept responsibility, legal proceedings may start.

 Clinical negligence claims rarely end up in court.
-Most cases are settled after all the investigations are completed and before legal proceedings are started.
+Most cases are settled before legal proceedings are started.
 Those that are started are usually settled before trial.
-Both sides are encouraged to settle the matter quickly and to avoid running up extra costs.
+Both sides are encouraged to settle the case quickly to avoid extra costs.

-Your solicitor will talk to you about how your legal costs will be covered.
-There are different ways of doing this, and you may be entitled to some help with your costs:
+Your solicitor will talk to you about your legal costs.
+There are different ways of paying, and you may be entitled to some help.
+For example:

-You may be insured for legal expenses under an existing insurance policy.
+You may be insured for legal costs under your insurance policy.
 Check all your policies.

-'No-win, No-fee’ agreement – you don’t pay your solicitor if they lose the case.
-There are still other costs to pay however, so your solicitor usually backs this type of agreement with an insurance policy to cover these.
+You may have a 'No-win, No-fee’ agreement where you don’t pay your solicitor if they lose the case.
+There are still other costs to pay, so your solicitor will arrange an insurance policy to cover these if needed.

-If you’re a member of a trade union you may be eligible for help with the costs of a legal claim from them.
+If you’re a member of a trade union, you may be able to get financial help from them.

-Paying for it yourself – a clinical negligence claim can be very expensive so this isn’t likely to be an option for most people.
-Your solicitor can advise you about the likely cost of bringing a claim.
+You may pay for the legal costs yourself.
+A clinical negligence claim can be very expensive so this is unlikely to be a choice for most people.
+Your solicitor can advise you about the likely cost of making a claim.

-Taking out a claim for clinical negligence can be a difficult and distressing experience.
-It may be painful to be reminded of what has happened to you and to have to frequently go over it.
+Making a clinical negligence claim can be difficult and upsetting.
+It may be painful to remember what has happened, and to keep going over it.

-If you still need medical care you may find it hard to trust the healthcare professionals looking after you.
-It may be helpful to mention this to them so they can understand your concerns.
+If you still need medical care, you may find it hard to trust your healthcare professionals.
+You can mention this to them so they understand your worries.

-You’re likely to experience a number of different feelings and at times these can be overwhelming.
+You’re likely to feel lots of emotions and these may be too much to cope with.
 Each person has their own way of coping with difficult situations.
-Some people find it helpful to talk to friends or family, while others prefer to get help from people outside their situation.
-Some people prefer to keep their feelings to themselves.
-There’s no right or wrong way to cope.
+You may find it helpful to talk to family, friends or someone outside of your situation.
+Other people prefer to keep their feelings to themselves.
+There is no right or wrong way to cope.
 Our Online Community is a place where you can share experiences with people who know what you’re going through.

 The organisations listed below may be able to offer you advice and support.
-You may find it helpful to talk to a trained counsellor who can listen and help you deal with difficult emotions.
+You may find it helpful to talk to a counsellor who can listen and help you deal with your emotions.
 Our cancer support specialists can give you advice about finding a counsellor in your area.

 44 High Street, Croydon CR0 1YB